gold-isolation/unraid-setup-guides/unraid.md

 Unraid is now installed and runs from USB drive, be sure not to unplug USB drive while server is running

+## Step 1.5 Dark Mode

+Settings > Display Settings > Dynamix color theme - Black

+Header custom text color - fd882f

+Header custom background color - 1c1b1b

 ## Step 2 - Assign devices to the Array and Pool

-Now you’re ready to assign devices for Unraid to manage.

-- Assign devices in the “Main” tab of the Unraid WebGUI.
-On this page, you’ll see a list of Array device and Pool device assignments, as well as any unassigned devices and the boot device.
+Assign array devices from "Main" Tab

-- Use the dropdowns to select disks for your array (parity and non-parity drives) and pool devices.
-[Learn more about storage management.](https://docs.unraid.net/go/quick-install-guide-assigning-devices/)
+Select disks for your array (parity and non-parity drives) and pool devices / cache (can be a USB Drive)

-- Once you have assigned all your devices, select the “Start” button under “Array Operation.”
-This will mount your devices and start the array.
+Select the “Start” button under “Array Operation”

+This will mount your devices and start the array
-- Once you have started the array, plan and create shares to simplify how you store data across multiple disks.
-[Learn more about shares.](https://docs.unraid.net/go/shares/)

-For more details and recommendations for assigning disks, see our product documentation.
+Go to Settings Tab > Disk Settings > Enable Auto Start - Yes

+Main Tab > Array Operation > Format

+*After Format complete, Unraid will mount Disks*